norton120/pirate_baby/content/posts/replatforming.md

 ### When Replatforming is the Right Answer

 #### When the Talent Pool Dictates
 When a language or framework falls out of favor, the risk is two-fold.
 Engineers no longer want to invest in learning and mastering the platform, which in turn reduces the size of the talent pool available to hire.
-As an engineering leadership this may be logical justification to shift tools
+As it becomes harder (and therefore more expensive) to hire people to work on your application, and the people you have are less interested in working on it (and more likely to leave for a more attractive
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIzNjcwMTE0MSwtMjI3NjgxMDQwLC0xNT
+eyJoaXN0b3J5IjpbMTMxMDk2NjQ3NiwtMjI3NjgxMDQwLC0xNT
 MyMjMyOTAyLC0xNjY0NzI2Nzg0LC0zNzA3ODAxMDcsLTE2MDQx
 MzAwOTcsNzA4OTQxOTQ4XX0=
 -->